lcttcl/DeepMMP/README.md

 - The much fewer annotations are needed to train Convolutional Neural Networks.
 - The pipeline of accurate and efficient 3D perception is established.

-Full data will be released when the paper is published.
+The complete PPIG dataset can be requested from the corresponding author of this article.
+Email: banxj@ustb.edu.cn